Josh Woods (rugby league): Background

 Woods was born in Leigh, Greater Manchester, England.

 Career

 Wigan Warriors

-He played for the Wigan Warriors in the Betfred Super League, but spent the 2019 and 2020 seasons on loan at the Leigh Centurions.
+He played for the Wigan Warriors in the Super League, but spent the 2019 and 2020 seasons on loan at the Leigh Centurions.

 In 2017 he made his Wigan Super League début against the Salford Red Devils.

 Newcastle Thunder

 On 21 December 2020 it was announced that Woods would join the Newcastle Thunder for the 2021 season.

 Batley Bulldogs

 On 4 November 2022 it was announced that Woods would join the Batley Bulldogs for the 2023 season.